egaumer/torah/exodus/trumah.md

 &nbsp;

-?> <i style='font-size: x-large' class="fa-solid fa-marker"></i>&nbsp;&nbsp;They are guardians and protectors, watching over God’s people (Psalm 91:11-12; Acts 12:7-10).
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Study Question 2** </span><br/><br/>They are guardians and protectors, watching over God’s people (Psalm 91:11-12; Acts 12:7-10).
 But the part I love the most is the sound of the angel’s wings.
 Close your eyes and imagine the sound.
 I hear soft fluttering, like a dove flying.
 Ha!
 Wrong!
 Read Ezekiel 1:24.
 What do their wings sound like?
 Now close your eyes again.
 What do you hear now?
 Describe the sound.

 &nbsp;